-Valneva has recruited approximately 180 healthy volunteers at three centers – two in the US and one in Belgium – for its Phase I clinical trials.
-The primary objective of the observer-blind, partially randomized, dose escalation study is to evaluate the vaccine candidate´s safety and tolerability profile at different dose levels and formulations.
+Valneva had recruited approximately 180 healthy volunteers at three centers – two in the US and one in Belgium – for its Phase I clinical trials.
+The primary objective of the observer-blind, partially randomized, dose-escalation study was to evaluate the vaccine candidate´s safety and tolerability profile at different dose levels and formulations.

-The study will also measure immunogenicity, by observing the quantity of antibodies formed against the six most prevalent serotypes of Lyme disease.
+The study had also measure immunogenicity, by observing the number of antibodies formed against the six most prevalent serotypes of Lyme disease.
 Valneva will also monitor different dose groups and formulations at different time-points.

 Phase I study (VLA15-101) primary endpoint met

 • No safety concerns associated with VLA15 in any treatment group

 Encouraging immunogenicity with VLA15

 • VLA15 is immunogenic in all doses and formulations tested

 Valneva did run what they call a Phase 1/2 study, not sure what that is, but it included 1630 patients in Europe.
 The study was performed to compare the vaccine with aluminum adjuvant versus no adjuvant (and here come the anti-vaccine activists).